matsilv/sfge-dfl/docs/usage/configuration.md

     * `name`.
 Method's name.
 Available are:
         1. `SFGE`: score function gradient estimation.
         2. `SFGE+SCE`: score function gradient estimation to minimize the regret and the self-contrastive term; it only works for problems with linear or quadratic objective.
+It is referred as SFGE-MAP in the paper.
         3. `SCE`: self-contrastive estimation.
         4. `SPO`: smart predict-then-optimize.
         5. `Blackbox`: blackbox.
         6. `MSE`: prediction-focused learning for MSE minimization.
         7. `MLE`: prediction-focused learning for MLE.
+        8. `DPO`: differentiable perturbed optimizers with Fenchel-Young loss.
     * `lr`.
 Learning rate for Adam optimizer.
     * `monitor`.
 The metric to monitor for early stopping (e.g. `val_mse`).
     * `min_delta`.
 The minimum improvement required to avoid early stopping.
     * `covariance_type`.
 The available methods are:
-      * `static`: the value is static and does not change during training.
+      1. `static`: the value is static and does not change during training.
-      * `trainable`: the value is trainable but does not depend on the input features.
+      2. `trainable`: the value is trainable but does not depend on the input features.
-      * `contextual`: the value is parametrized by predictive model.
+      3. `contextual`: the value is parametrized by predictive model.
-      * `linear_annealing`: the value is linearly annealed from an initial to a final value in a given number of epochs.
+      4. `linear_annealing`: the value is linearly annealed from an initial to a final value in a given number of epochs.
     * `init_log_std_dev`.
 The initial value of the logarithm of the standard deviation.
 This parameter is only used for probabilistic model.
     * `alpha`.
-The $\alpha parameter of SPO (for SPO only).
+The $\alpha$ parameter of SPO (for SPO only).
     * `lmbd`.
 The $\lambda$ parameter of Blackbox (for Blackbox only).
     * `loss`.
 The loss function (for Blackbox only).
 Available are `Regret` and `Hamming`.
+    * `distr_type`.
+The distribution modeled by the predictive model (only for MLE).
+The only available value is `gaussian`.
+    * `std_batch_vals`.
+If `true` the regret values within a batch are standardized as described in the appendix of the paper.